List of Rugby World Cup red cards: Details

 The 1991 Rugby World Cup saw two locks from opposing teams shown the red card.
 Highly regarded Argentine Pedro Sporleder, who would go on to compete in the next three tournaments, fought with Samoan Mat Keenan and both were sent from the field.

 Four players were sent off during the 1995 Rugby World Cup with three of them being dismissed in one incident.
 Electrical problems at the Boet Erasmus Stadium in Port Elizabeth caused the South Africa–Canada match to be postponed by 45 minutes, adding to the tension of the last, decisive Pool A game.
 With 10 minutes left the South Africans were leading 20–0 when a challenge by Pieter Hendriks on Canadian Winston Stanley sparked a fight between the two teams.
 Fullback Scott Stewart charged into Hendriks and was joined by Springbok hooker James Dalton and several others.
 Referee David McHugh chose to send off Dalton as well as Canadians Rod Snow and Gareth Rees, the captain.
 Investigations after the match led to Hendriks and Stewart being suspended.
 One week earlier Tongan flanker Feleti Mahoni was caught stamping on the head of Frenchman Philippe Benetton during a ruck, resulting in an immediate dismissal and a lengthy ban.
 Until that point Tonga had been making impressive progress against a French team that had been tipped to win the tournament.

 The 1999 Rugby World Cup also saw four players dismissed but this time in four matches and from four teams.
 The first red card went to Marika Vunibaka who had scored a try and in doing so became the only player to have been sent off after scoring points.
 Dismissed in injury time at the end of the second half, the Fijian was adjudged to have head-butted a Canadian player.
 Canadian flanker Dan Baugh was sent off for stamping on a Namibian player and subsequently received a four-week ban.
 Ngalu Taufo'ou was sanctioned in the same way after running ten metres to punch England flanker Richard Hill.
-On the same day Brendan Venter was sent off for stamping on Uruguayan Martin Panizza.
+On the same day Brendan Venter was sent off for stamping on Uruguayan Martín Panizza.